Links on Super Easy may earn us a commission. Our Editorial Guideline.

 3. Search the email address on social media

 Finding associated social media accounts can be an effective way to confirm an email owner.
 Although Google is efficient in locating numerous Internet properties, it cannot access all content on social media sites.
-For more detailed information, you can directly search within the social networks such as Facebook, X (Twitter), Instagram, and LinkedIn.
+For more detailed information, you can directly search within social networks such as Facebook, X (Twitter), Instagram, and LinkedIn.
 You’ll need the account to log into those platforms.

 Conclusion